kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/big-o.md

 Big-O notation can be used to describe an algorithm's time and space efficiency.
 It describes an upper bound on the amount of resources that will be required for the algorithm as a function of the input size (`n`) to the algorithm.

+> Time efficiency is sometimes known as *time complexity* or *running time*.
+Space efficiency is sometimes known as *space complexity*.

 Watch the video below to learn about big-O notation and to hear an example where knowing the efficiency of an algorithm may have helped a software developer devise a better solution:

 <div